Post Summary: Dog Sledding In Banff and How To Book The Right Trip

 They’ll give you a rundown of how long the tour will be, the general route, what features are along the way (lakes, moose, Continental Divide, etc), and general safety tips for riding in the dog sled.
 Listen up!

-Meeting The Dogs
+Meeting The Sled Dogs Before Your Tour

 The dogs that carry the dog sled are almost always Alaskan Huskies, but you may find a variety of dogs like Malamutes and Siberians.